bm4cs/bencode.io/content/posts/2021-08-22-production-react.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

-In testing, my docker image weighed in at a lean 27MB (in contrast to the ~1700MB of the node based container).
+It turns out the `nginx:alpine` container image is WAY WAY faster, and WAY WAY WAY (98.5%) smaller at 27MB.

-One _disappointing_ side effect, is support for managing custom [environment variables](https://create-react-app.dev/docs/adding-custom-environment-variables/) goes away, with the loss of the development toolchain.
+However, one _disappointing_ trade-off is that support for managing custom [environment variables](https://create-react-app.dev/docs/adding-custom-environment-variables/) drops off, with the loss of the development toolchain.

+The documentation highlights this:

 > The environment variables are embedded during the build time.
 Since Create React App produces a static HTML/CSS/JS bundle, it can’t possibly read them at runtime.
 To read them at runtime, you would need to load HTML into memory on the server and replace placeholders in runtime, as [described here](https://create-react-app.dev/docs/title-and-meta-tags/#injecting-data-from-the-server-into-the-page).
 Alternatively you can rebuild the app on the server anytime you change them.

-This suggests injecting global variables in the page as follows, and using a process on the server to substitute them with corresponding environment:
+In a nutshell this suggests using global `window` variables in the base page, and replacing placeholders at runtime.
+For example:

 ```html
 <!DOCTYPE html>